zubyj/the-office-chat-bot/README.md

 ## Description
 The Office Chat Bot is a fun project that uses lines from the famous NBC's sitcom "The Office".
 It provides responses based on the user's input.
 If the user's input matches a line from the show, the bot responds with the following line from the script.

-The bot has two modes of operation:

-1. Fuzzy search: This method finds the closest matching line to the user's input from the show's script.

-2. API search: This method sends a request to the API endpoint provided by "The Office Script" and fetches the relevant response based on the user's input.
+This method sends a request to the API endpoint provided by "The Office Script" and fetches the relevant response based on the user's input.

-Moreover, there are three interactive buttons to navigate through the script.
-The user can fetch the next line, fetch a random line, or toggle between the fuzzy search and API search modes.

-The application also features a rotating head of 'Prison Mike' (a character from the show), because, why not?

 ## Screenshots
 Here is a preview of the chat bot in action: